A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo: Introduction

 \subsection{Contributions}

-In this article we propose a novel way to run parallel MCMC chains which gives a consistently weighted approximation of $\pi$ at each time step.
+In this article, we propose a novel way to run parallel MCMC chains which gives a consistently weighted approximation of $\pi$ at each time step.
 These can be interpreted as noisy approximations of the Radon--Nikodym derivative $\dd \pi/\dd \mu_t$.
 We leverage this construction to introduce upper bounds to the $f$-divergences of the target with respect to the current sample distribution.
 Contrary to existing diagnostics, our method is fully online and valid from step one, requiring no lag or warm-up.
-A key consequence stemming from the connection between the $\chi^2$-divergence and the effective sample size, is that we can estimate the `effective number of active chains', a highly interpretable and practical diagnostic for practitioners.
-Our construction is based on Markov kernel coupling techniques arising from the MCMC~\citep{glynn2014exact,jacob2020unbiasedmcmc} literature and a weighting structure arising from sequential Monte Carlo literature~\citep[see e.g.][]{chopin2020book}, in particular~\citet[Section 4.2]{dau2023complexity} using two interacting copies of $N$ independent chains.
+Our construction is based on Markov kernel coupling techniques arising from the MCMC~\citep{glynn2014exact,jacob2020unbiasedmcmc} literature and a weighting structure arising from sequential Monte Carlo literature~\citep[see e.g.][]{chopin2020book}, in particular \citet[Section 4.2]{dau2023complexity} using two interacting copies of $N$ independent chains.